bazel-contrib/unused-jvm-deps/README.md

 ## What is an unused dependency?

 An unused Bazel dependency is an unnecessary entry in the `deps` field of a `java_library` or `java_binary` target in a `BUILD` file, meaning the code being compiled doesn't actually have any dependency on that library.
-See the Appendix for an example!
 Over time, unused dependencies accumulate as code changes and `BUILD` files are not updated to reflect those changes.

 ## Why are unused dependencies bad?